StMacLennan/rails-starter-box/README.md

 - **Authorization**: Pundit
 - **Front-end**: Vue + Webpack + Turbolinks (setup to play nicely)
 - **Javascript**: Excludes coffeescript in favor of plain Javascript
-- **SCSS**: SCSS is setup with predefined files for application.scss, defaults.scss, and variables.scss
+- **SCSS and styling framework**: Bulma is used along with SCSS.
+While the styles do affect vue components, SCSS variables are not available to the vue components.
-- **Development Environmen**: Docker and docker-compose
+- **Development Environment**: Docker and docker-compose

 ## Testing
 A few notes on the testing environment